-Too many organizations lose sight of this reality and ignore the very basic things that could enhance the customer experience.
+Too many organizations lose sight of this reality and ignore the basic things that could enhance the customer experience.

-And hopefully, remember those times that you interacted with an organization that “got it” and made the experience enjoyable and memorable.
+And hopefully, remember those times you interacted with an organization that “got it” and made the experience enjoyable and memorable.

-5 Things You Can Do To Improve The Customer Experience
+5 Things You Can Do to Improve the Customer Experience

 1. Clean Facilities